Garage Door Foam Board Method

 Installing Radiant Barrier on Garage Walls

 This customer did not use sheetrock over the foil, just insulation and AtticFoil™.
 If he wanted to cover with sheetrock he would have needed to create airspace between the foil and sheetrock with furring strips.
+Alternatively, if you want the white finish facing in, you can use the furring strip method here and do the same thing.

 To see more garage door and garage wall installations, check out our DIY Project Gallery.